voucherifyio/sdk-java-openapi-based/docs/CampaignsApi.md

     CampaignsApi apiInstance = new CampaignsApi(defaultClient);
     String campaignId = "campaignId_example"; // String | You can either pass the campaign ID, which was assigned by Voucherify, or the name of the campaign as the path parameter value.
     Boolean force = true; // Boolean | If this flag is set to `true`, the campaign and related vouchers will be removed permanently.
+If it is set to `false` or not set at all, the campaign and related vouchers will be moved to the bin.
 Going forward, the user will be able to create the next campaign with exactly the same name. try {
       CampaignsDeleteResponseBody result = apiInstance.deleteCampaign(campaignId, force);
       System.out.println(result);